tamulemon/R-cleaning-data-run-analysis/README.md

   - This is already done in step 1.

 5.Create an independent tidy data set with the average of each variable for each activity and each subject.
-  - Use the melt-dcast function to calculate means for each column, for each "activity" and each "subject".
+  - Use the melt-dcast functions to calculate means for each column, for each "activity" and each "subject".
   - Write the data as a txt file and try to re-read it into R.
   - Compare the head of the original "avetable" and "testtable", and they are the same.